Differences Between Sanitary & Storm Sewers

 The City's storm water collection system is separate from the sanitary sewer system and is constructed primarily under city streets, with some areas in the city utilizing ditches and streams for water runoff.
 There are approximately 200 miles of storm sewer pipe in the City's storm water collection system.

 The City's storm water system collects precipitation runoff from rooftops, streets, yards and parking lots and discharges it to local rivers, streams and drains.
 Footing drains that are constructed along the exterior of a structure's foundation intercept groundwater and drain it away from a structure's basement to prevent moisture from seeping through the walls.
 These footing drains are connected to the City's storm sewer system.
 Water that is collected through the City's system is conveyed to the Tittabawassee River.

 Most homes and structures built prior to 1988 discharge storm water directly into the sanitary sewer collection system.
 Homes and structures built in 1988 or later discharge footing drain water into the storm water collection system.

 The City's storm water collection system is made up of three major drainage basins identified by the location of their respective outfall.
 These basins are the Sturgeon Creek Basin, the Snake Creek Basin and the George Street Basin.

-To ensure the effective, efficient flow of storm water, Wastewater Department staff clean the storm water system on a four-year rotation.
+To ensure the effective, efficient flow of storm water, Water Reclamation staff clean the storm water system on a four-year rotation.
 Catch basins are also cleaned on a 4 year rotation schedule.
-Video equipment is used to aid in locating system defects and tree root intrusion, and, as necessary, Wastewater staff remove roots from the City's portion of the storm water system.
+Video equipment is used to aid in locating system defects and tree root intrusion, and, as necessary, Water Reclamation staff remove roots from the City's portion of the storm water system.